amaximus/garbage-collection-card/info.md

 **title_size** (optional): font size for the sensor's friendly name.
 Defaults to 17px.<br />
 **details_size** (optional): font size for date and number of days.
 Defaults to 14px.<br />

+Garbage collection cards supports some languages and displays the date information based on your locale setting.

 When garbage-collection sensors are used with verbose_state=True, hide_date and hide_days will be discarded, taking the information from the sensor's verbose_format.